jaydenleblanc/ETL-challenge/README.md

 ## Music Festival Artist Reviews

-The general process of Extract, Transform, and Load (ETL) occurs when data copied from one or more sources and is then uploaded to a final destination source(s), but is manipulated and appears differently than the source data and/or in a different context than the source.
+The general process of Extract, Transform, and Load (ETL) occurs when data is copied from one or more sources and is then uploaded to a final destination source(s), but is manipulated and appears differently than the source data and/or in a different context than the source.

 ---